Netcentric/vault-upgrade-hook/README.md

 - `runMode="always"` - actions of this info will always be executed disregarding of previous upgrades
 - `skipOnInitial="false"` - actions will also be executed if it is the first execution of the upgrade

 `UpgradeAction`s are bound to a specific execution phase.
 The default Phase is `INSTALLED`.
-Means an arbitrary action is executed after the content got installed.
-This can be overridden by starting the groovy script name with the name of another phase e.g. "prepare_failed-myscript.groovy".
+This means an arbitrary action is executed after the content got installed.
+This can be overridden by prefixing the groovy script name with the name of another phase e.g. "prepare_failed-myscript.groovy".

 ### Groovy

-Groovy scripts are executed using the Groovy Console, see [https://github.com/Citytechinc/cq-groovy-console] for a complete list of features.
+For usage and details please see the sample package `samples/groovy-package`.

 ### Sling Pipes